inanna-malick/akka-streams-example/README.md

     //    and write them to a .tsv files (code omited for brevity) }
 ```

-    1. subreddits
-        + args as vector -> flow
-        + future result -> flow (+ mapConcat, but that's explained above)

-    2. append(s)

-    3. foreach (consumes stream, runs a function on each resulting element

 Closing:
 --------

-things that could be better, mention new flow graph for complex topologies. (this is scalaDSL, see scalaDSL2 for the newness).
-Also props to akka dudes, vKlang for talk, dataxu for hosting
+1. scaladsl2.
+Has flow graphs for complex topos, new combinators like mapAsync (mapFuture w/o order, could keep occasional long-running calls from holding up the stream)
+    - rewritten in branch, but no zip combinator yet
+2. thanks akka dudes, vKlang for talk and dataxu for hosting, obligatory thanks to Aquto for being forward looking